xentlabs/xent/README.md

 ### Benchmark Execution

-To run a benchmark simply `poetry run xega run`.
+To run a benchmark simply `uv run xega run`.
 But before you do that, here are some notes:

 By default, `xega run` will use `./xega_config.json` as the path to the benchmark configuration.
-You can change this by doing `poetry run xega run --config path/to/config.json`
+You can change this by doing `uv run xega run --config path/to/config.json`

 During execution, `xega run` will place results and execution artifacts into a directory.
 By default this is `./results/<benchmark id>`.
-You can modify that path via `poetry run xega run --results-dir path/to/results`.
+You can modify that path via `uv run xega run --results-dir path/to/results`.
 Xega will create a new directory in the specified path with the benchmark_id.

 In order to be somewhat robust to failure or interruption, Xega will look into the results directory for completed work.
 So if you re-run an already completed benchmark, it will effectively be a no-op.
 Instead you can pass either `--regenerate-id` (which will make a new, timestamped, benchmark id for the run) or `--clean` which will destroy any existing data in the results dir.
 Be careful using `--clean`!
 You can totally delete your valuable results!
 I recommend using `--regenerate-id`